 As of 1 January 2022, the Netherlands limits a downward adjustment of the taxable profit for taxpayers to the extent that, at the level of the other company involved in the transaction, no (or a too low) corresponding upward adjustment of the tax base is made.

-This rule aims to eliminate the transfer pricing differences that arise as a result of a different application of the arm's length principle – particularly in international situations – which may result in part of the profit of a multinational escaping taxation.
+This rule aims to eliminate the transfer pricing differences that arise because of a different application of the arm’s length principle – particularly in international situations – which may result in part of the profit of a multinational escaping taxation.

 In order to avoid double taxation, the Netherlands will under certain conditions (e.g. upward adjustment in another year, or transactions with a hybrid entity whose participations are subject to tax) still allow a downward adjustment.

 In principle, interest expenses are deductible for corporate income tax purposes.
 However, various interest deduction restrictions do apply, such as the earnings stripping rule.
-The earnings stripping rule limits the deduction of the on balance interest cost to 20 per cent of the taxpayer’s fiscal EBITDA with a threshold of 1 million euro and a carry forward rule.
+The earnings stripping rule limits the deduction of the on balance interest cost to 24,5 per cent (2024: 20 per cent) of the taxpayer’s fiscal EBITDA with a threshold of 1 million euro and a carry forward rule.
 Furthermore, there are specific interest deduction restrictions to prevent tax base erosion by interest deduction.

 Generally, depreciation may be computed by using a straight-line or a reducing-balance method or on the basis of historical cost.
 However, Dutch tax law includes specific rules that can limit the depreciation of immovable property, goodwill and other assets.